jbrewster7/jet_reco/README.md

 # fastjet
-Figuring out fastjet/Coffea interface.

-Making sure this all works.
+Originally this was for figuring out fastjet/coffea interface.
+Now, using this as a base for all my jet reconstruction stuff.